Zenon virus removal guide

-MoistStealer, T-RAT, KryptoCibule and ApocalypseClipper are some examples of other malicious programs with clipper functionalities.
-Malware can be designed for a wide variety of purposes and have different abilities in varied combinations.
-This software can extract information from infected devices, browsers and other applications; cause chain infections (i.e. download/install additional malware); remotely control the compromised machine; encrypt files and/or lock the screen for ransom purposes (ransomware); use system resources to mine cryptocurrency (cryptominers), and so on.
-Regardless of how malicious programs operate, the end-goal is always the same - to generate revenue for the cyber criminals using them.
+MoistStealer, T-RAT, KryptoCibule and ApocalypseClipper are some examples of other malicious programs with clipper functionality.
+Malware can be designed for a wide variety of purposes and have different capabilities in varied combinations.
+This software can extract information from infected devices, browsers and other applications, cause chain infections (i.e. download/install additional malware), remotely control the compromised machine, encrypt files and/or lock the screen for ransom purposes (ransomware), use system resources to mine cryptocurrency (cryptominers), and so on.
+Regardless of how malicious programs operate, the purpose is always the same: to generate revenue for the cyber criminals using them.

 How did Zenon infiltrate my computer?

-Suspect and/or irrelevant emails must not be opened, especially any links or attachments found in them - as that can lead to a high-risk system infection.
-It is recommended to only use official and verified download sources.
-Additionally, all products have to be activated/updated with tools or functions provided by legitimate developers.
-Illegal activation ("cracking") tools and third party updaters are advised against use, as they are often employed to spread malware.
+Do not open suspect or irrelevant emails, especially those with any links or attachments found in them, as this can lead to high-risk system infection.
+You are advised to only use official and verified download sources.
+Additionally, all products must activated/updated with tools or functions provided by legitimate developers.
+Illegal activation ("cracking") tools and third party updaters should be avoided, as they are often employed to spread malware.
 To protect device and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
 This software must be kept updated, used to run regular system scans and to remove detected/potential threats.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

-Screenshot of Zenon clipper's process on Windows Task Manager ("SmartFTP Client Setup"):
+Screenshot of Zenon clipper process in Windows Task Manager ("SmartFTP Client Setup"):

 Screenshots of Zenon clipper promoted online: